Chira Island

-Chira Island is a 4300 ha Costa Rican Pacific island located at the upper end of the Gulf of Nicoya it is also as Chira a district of the Puntarenas canton, in the Puntarenas province of Costa Rica.
+Chira Island is a 4300 ha Costa Rican Pacific island located at the upper end of the Gulf of Nicoya, belonging to the Puntarenas canton, in the Puntarenas province of Costa Rica.

 History

 Chira district was created on 28 September 1998 by Decreto Ejecutivo 27396-G.

 Geography

 Chira has an area of 43.0 km² and an elevation of 15 metres.

 It possesses an extensive inlet of seawater that is the result of a geological fault that has caused the land to submerge, leaving exposed only the tops of what were formerly low hills.
 These are the various islands that dot the Gulf, the largest of which being the Island of Chira - Costa Rica's second largest island.
 The Gulf of Nicoya separates Guanacaste from mainland Costa Rica and is fed by the Tempisque River.
 Chira Island lies just off San Pablo, Guanacaste.
 The island is also a district in Puntarenas Canton, Costa Rica.

 Ecologically, Chira contains the most intact biodiversity of tropical dry forest flora in Costa Rica, if not Central America.

 Six villages make up the bulk of the population of Chira Island, located along the Northern edge of the island, from the West end to the East End.
 The eastern end of the island is dominated by mangrove swamps.